michaellperry/jinaga.app/README.md

 http://localhost:8080, and an authorized redirect URI to http://localhost:8080/loginGoogle/callback.

-Test it by going to http://localhost:8080/status.
+Now start the app by running `node server`, and test it by going to http://localhost:8080/status.

 ### Content folders